SaraBlich/Cpn-true/README.md

 To run the Cpn-true Company Search clone repository files to an empty chosen folder.
 Enter the folder via console (ex.
 'Anaconda Prompt') by comand `cd ./foldername`, where foldername is the name of your new created folder and simply type `npm start`.

 ## Site
+The aplication is fully responsive - it works well with computers, tablets and mobiles.
+Responsitivity issue were solved with usual 'vw'.
+1 viewport width (vw) is equal to 1% of the viewport’s width.
+The units differ from percentages because they are always relative to the viewport, whereas a percentage is relative to the element’s parent container.

+Two viewport units are available within the css code:
+- <b>vw:</b> viewport width,
+- <b>vh:</b> viewport height.

 ## To-do
+- Fix problems with comapnies database fetch efficency,
+- Last column (some bugs)

+## Contact
+email: s.blich@gmail.com
+phone: 519188514